Meet the ABS Indigenous Engagement Managers and Indigenous Engagement Officers:

-|The ABS has Indigenous Engagement Managers (IEMs) in each Regional Office (except ACT) as part of its Indigenous Community Engagement Strategy (ICES).
-The goals of ICES and the IEMs are to:|
+|The ABS has a combination of Indigenous Engagement Managers (IEMs) and Indigenous Engagement Officers (IEOs) in each Regional Office (except ACT) as part of its Indigenous Community Engagement Strategy (ICES).
+The goals of ICES and the IEMs and IEOs are to:|

 - engage with urban and remote Aboriginal and Torres Strait Islander communities through collaborative partnerships to increase understanding of and participation in ABS collections;

 - return information to Aboriginal and Torres Strait Islander communities including the provision of statistical training to communities in order to increase their access and usage of ABS information;